Are you missing out on bids because you don’t have enough time?

 If it makes sense to get started, you’d then send your payment.
 Once your payment goes through, your project will get scheduled and you’ll receive a cost estimate within their turnaround time.

-Here’s an example of a complete estimate (made by yours truly):
+Here’s an example of a complete estimate (made by us):

 For more examples of estimates we’ve done for clients, check out our Featured Estimates.